quicwg/base-drafts/draft-ietf-quic-transport.md

 Handshake packets are their own packet number space, and thus the first Handshake packet sent by a server contains a packet number of 0.

-The payload of this packet contains CRYPTO frames and could contain PADDING, or ACK frames.
+The payload of this packet type contains CRYPTO frames and could contain PADDING, PING and ACK frames.
 Handshake packets MAY contain CONNECTION_CLOSE frames.
 Endpoints MUST treat receipt of Handshake packets with other frames as a connection error.

 Like Initial packets (see {{discard-initial}}), data in CRYPTO frames at the Handshake encryption level is discarded - and no longer retransmitted - when